erabatan/Finalized-aws/CICD/README.md

 - Do not forget to insert the key.
 You are ready to go !

 You can also use the "curl" command from any terminal.
-The command is:
-[curl -v -X POST -H "x-api-key: <your key>" <API endpoint>]
+The command is: curl -v -X POST -H "x-api-key: your key" API endpoint

 ### 3. Test the workflow
 You can test the workflow three ways:
 - Commit any change to your template on your github account
 - Use curl command to generate an API call to API gateway.
-- Just psuh the virtual button in Flic application:
+- Just push the virtual button in Flic application:

 ![click](images/click.png)